Real and momentum space analysis of topological phases in 2D d-wave altermagnets

 We have seen that the AM undergoes a topological semimetal transition at the critical value $t_a^C = J/4$ of the intra-sublattice AM hopping strength $t_a$.
 This is a transition from a gapped AM insulator to a gapless nodal AM (a semimetal with Dirac points).
 In the BI phase, the exchange splitting $J$ is strong enough to keep the bands separated everywhere.
 The AM modulation is too weak to overcome the gap; thus, the system is an insulator (assuming half-filling).
 At the transition point ($t_{a} = J/4$), the bands touch at a single point $\vk_D=(0,\pi)$ for spin up and $\vk_D=(\pi, 0)$ for spin down.
 In the TI phase, the modulation is strong enough to invert the bands.
 The band touching point splits into two Dirac nodes that move along the $k_y = \pi$ ($k_x=\pi$) line for spin down (up) as $t_{a}$ increases.
 These nodes are topologically protected (they carry a Berry phase of $\pi$).

 We also studied the effective spin polarization.
 It is not just about having a different number of up and down spin states; rather, it is about the motion asymmetry.
-Although the energy is d-wave symmetric, the Fermi surface is d-wave distorted and, consequently, the group velocity is d-wave steered.
+Although the energy is $\dd$-wave symmetric, the Fermi surface is $\dd$-wave distorted and, consequently, the group velocity is $\dd$-wave steered.
 For $\dd_{x^2-y^2}$-wave AMs, spin-up (down) electrons preferentially move along the horizontal (vertical) axis.
 This distinguishes AMs from FMs, where the spin current is usually longitudinal (i.e., parallel to the charge current).
 Therefore, AM materials act as a ``spin pump'' or as a ``spin-filter''.
 We also calculated the effective AM strength $P_\mathrm{eff}$ quantifying how much ``usable'' spin is available for transport for a given $t_a$.